ctzurcanu/virtues/docs/ineffable_goodness.md

     1. [x] The miracles of Jesus, Moses
     1. [x] Most people cannot perform miracles
 1. Indirection, definition:
-    1. [x] To have a name, concept: Miracle
+    1. [x] To have a name, concept: Ineffable Goodness
     1. [ ] To have a signifier, flag, symbol
     1. To be explained by ritualistic act
     1. To be explained by artistic depiction